floriantoque/docker/README.md

 # Using Python with selected libraries via docker

-This directory contains `Dockerfile` to make it easy to get up and running with different Python environments via [Docker](http://www.docker.com/).
+This directory contains `Dockerfile` to make it easy to get up and running with Python environments via [Docker](http://www.docker.com/).
 It is largely inspired from the following repo https://github.com/keras-team/keras/tree/master/docker

-With this dockerfile it is possible to create a Python 2 and Python 3 environment and install different libraries.
+With this dockerfile it is possible to create a Python 3.6 environment and install different libraries.
-Python 3.5.4 and Python 2.7.13 are installed

 Available shell/process/editor:
  * zsh